Rookiestyle/PasswordChangeAssistant/readme.md

 - From an open database to the global KeePass configuration
 - From the global KeePass configuration to an open database

+Storing a password profile does **not** increase security.
+The password profile/pattern is not a secret, only the generated password is secret.
+This option is added for convenience reasons.
+A password profile stored within the database is part of synchronization.
+If you synchronize a database between two devices and have PasswordChangeAssistant installed on both of them, changing or adding a profile on device A will be synchronized to device B.

 ![Profile sync](images/PasswordChangeAssistant%20-%20Options.png)

 ## Password profile: At least 1 per set